skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 	This will bring you back to the CloudFormation console.
 You can refresh the stack set to see the latest status.
 Before moving on, make sure the stack finally shows **CREATE_COMPLETE**.

-	You will need to configure the <a href="https://aws.amazon.com/cli/" target="_blank"> AWS CLI </a> on your computer with an access key from a principal (IAM user, role, etc) that has at least IAM admin permissions and sts:AssumeRole.
+	You will need to configure the <a href="https://aws.amazon.com/cli/" target="_blank"> AWS CLI </a> on your computer with an access key from a principal (IAM user, role, etc) that has at least IAM Full Access and sts:AssumeRole (in order to complete the cleanup at the end, you will also need Lambda Full Access and CloudFormation Full Access.)
 Then move on to **Task 1**.

 ??? info  "Click here if you're at an *AWS event* where the *Event Engine* is being used.
 You will be using Cloud9 to run the commands."